peterjcaulfield/raiden/README.md

 # Raiden
 [![Build Status](https://api.travis-ci.org/peterjcaulfield/raiden.svg)](http://travis-ci.org/peterjcaulfield/raiden)

-`raiden` is CLI for interacting with web API's.
+`raiden` is a CLI built on top of the node [request](https://github.com/request/request/blob/master/README.md) module and is designed for interacting with web API's.
 With some simple configs, `raiden` will allow you to execute http requests without the overhead of jumping into a browser or fiddling with `curl`.

 ## Why

 `raiden` can drastically speed up your workflow with features like:

-- Tabbed autocompletion makes any interaction with `raiden` convenient and fast.
+- Tabbed autocompletion.
 - Dynamic request payloads from static configs.
 No more manual changing of the request payload between requests.
 - Cookie Jar out of the box.
 Cookies are persisted and used in subsequent requests.
-- Requests are very easy to define. `raiden` does the heavy lifting.
+- Easy to define requests. `raiden` does the heavy lifting.

 ---